Goofy Cheeto is a pool-loving Lab mix with big silly energy

 - Brad Haugaard

-A Moment in Monrovia History: Fire station in 1949
+A Moment in Monrovia History: Where the McDonalds got their start

 For more historic photos and papers, see the Monrovia Historical Society’s complete Legacy Project collection here.
 Learn more about the Monrovia Historical Society here.